-The following Management's Discussion and Analysis ("MD&A"), prepared as of March 7, 2019, should be read in conjunction with the audited financial statements and accompanying notes of Fission Uranium Corp. (the "Company" or "Fission Uranium") for the year ended December 31, 2018, and the year ended December 31, 2017.
+The following Management's Discussion and Analysis ("MD&A"), prepared as of May 14, 2019, should be read in conjunction with the unaudited condensed interim financial statements and accompanying notes of Fission Uranium Corp. (the "Company" or "Fission Uranium") for the three month period ended March 31, 2019.
+The reader should also refer to the audited financial statements for the year ended December 31, 2018.

-The Company's financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB") as at December 31, 2018.
+The Company's condensed interim financial statements are unaudited and have been prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB"), applicable to the preparation of interim financial statements, IAS 34, Interim Financial Reporting ("IAS 34") and do not contain all of the information required for annual financial statements.